KevinCurtisDev/tech_job_finder/README.md

 * Pages - Generates views for the index and about pages.
 * Donations - Generates a payement page, which redirects to the job listing page (with a success message po up) on payment completion.
-* Contacts -
+* Contacts - Generates a model for job enquiries to be sent to recruiters.
-* Jobs -Generates a view for the job listing section and individul job listing/query.
+* Jobs - Generates a view for the job listing section and individul job listing/query.
-* Recruiters -
+* Recruiters - Generates model for recruters in the database.
 * Accounts - Generates the user login and register views, and validates user credentials.

 ### HTML Template structure